jakesing/gatsby-swapstack/content/blog/how-on-deck-ran-10-highly-successful-newsletter-campaigns-through-swapstack/index.md

 According to On Deck:

-> **It’s definitely more efficient than other paid marketing channels like LinkedIn or Google.**
+> **It’s definitely more efficient than other paid marketing channels like LinkedIn or Google.** \
+> \
+> **Cost per application from a successful Swapstack sponsorshi is about half of our average CPA.**\
+> \

-When we run a newsletter campaign that fits the right kind of audience, it brings in really high number of quality applicants which in turn helps On Deck’s community and vision.
+> **When we run a newsletter campaign that fits the right kind of audience, it brings in really high number of quality applicants which in turn helps On Deck’s community and vision.**

+Like all marketing, newsletter sponsorships are a channel that takes time to optimize.

+On Deck runs sponsorships with multiple newsletters, and doubles down on the ones that work well.
+Rinse and repeat this process, and On Deck has found publishers that cut their CPA (acquiring new, highly qualified applicants) by 50%.

 ## 3 Tips From On Deck To Increase Conversion Rate Through Newsletter Advertising